Dheeraj-Bhandari/monsterapiclient/README.md

 ### Get Response

-You can use the `get_response` method to generate the process Id of your request:
+You can use the `get_response` method to generate the Process Id of your request:

 ```javascript